How to install a PV system

 Angle of the solar panel is its vertical tilt

-The angle of solar panels corresponds to their vertical tilt towards the equator.
-Pretty simple: if panels lie flat, their angle is at 0, if they stay perpendicular to ground, the angle is 90 degrees.
-In our article on positioning and angle we've already discussed the best side for solar panels: in the northern hemisphere panels turned to the south side give you the maximum amount of energy (in the southern hemisphere it's therefore the north side of the roof), but an angle of panels can vary.
+In our article on positioning and angle we’ve already discussed the best side for solar panels: in the northern hemisphere panels turned to the south side give you the maximum amount of energy.
+In the southern hemisphere it’s therefore the north side of the roof.
+An angle of panels can vary though.

 Different tilt for each season gives solar panels a little boost

-Keep in mind that it's you who knows your priorities and when solar energy would be the most useful for your house.
-If you don't plan to adjust your solar panel system during the year, but at the same time you know that in winter solar energy is going to be the most important, you can set a winter angle once and for all.
-This way you're going to lose some amount of energy in summer, but in winter your panels will work at maximum capacity.
+Remember that it’s you who knows your priorities and when solar energy would be the most useful for your house.
+If you don’t plan to adjust your solar panel system during the year, but at the same time you know that in winter solar energy is going to be the most important, you can set a winter angle once and for all.
+This way you’re going to lose some amount of energy in summer, but in winter your panels will work at maximum capacity.

 There are ways to calculate an optimum angle for solar panels for your state